DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-View-list.md

 ### Add parameters columns

-By default, the list of views will only show the view name and the list of view.
-Click the right mouse button under the column header and add the desired parameters.
+By default, the list of views will only show the name of the view and the list of view.
+Right-click under the column header and add the desired parameters.

 ![SheetGen add parameters columns](../../assets\images\SheetGen\SG-Vl-AddParameters.png)